sidsenkumar11/riscv-rocket/README.md

 </ol>

 ### Rocket Chip on Zynq FPGAs
-This section is dedicated to learning how to run and configure Rocket Chips on the given Zybo FPGA.
-The information here is all taken from the following README:

-<a href="https://github.com/ucb-bar/fpga-zynq/blob/master/README.md" target="_blank">https://github.com/ucb-bar/fpga-zynq/blob/master/README.md</a>
+This section is dedicated to running and configuring Rocket Chips on the  Zybo FPGA.
+The information here is all taken from the following README: <a href="https://github.com/ucb-bar/fpga-zynq/blob/master/README.md" target="_blank">https://github.com/ucb-bar/fpga-zynq/blob/master/README.md</a>

 #### System Stack
 The goal is to run a RISC-V binary on a Rocket Core instantiated on the Zybo FPGA.
 This is accomplished with multiple layers of abstraction.
 Here, we explain each layer and how it will run on the FPGA starting from the top down.